viperleed/viperleed/doc/content/calc/files/supp/refcalc-input.rst

+.. include:: /substitutions.rst

 .. _refcalc-input:

 Reference-calculation input files
 =================================

-Below is a short list of files used for the :ref:`Reference Calculation<ref-calc>`.
+Below is a short list of files used for the :ref:`ref-calc`.

 .. _auxnonstruct: